vyablonskyi/DevOps_online_Lviv_2020Q42021Q1/m5/task5.1/readme.md

 12) Organize a screen-by-screen print of the contents of the /etc directory.
 Hint: You must use stream redirection operations.

+In the ssh session there was run the following command:
 ```
+root@test1:~# ls -la /etc > /dev/tty1
 ```
+In the tty1 console appeared the [output](screensots/002.JPG)

 13) What are the types of devices and how to determine the type of device?
 Give examples.